Ron Graham (author): Personal life

-Born in Ottawa, Ontario, Graham grew up in Montreal, graduated from Bishop's College School and received a B.A. from McGill University in 1968 and an M.A. from the Institute of Canadian Studies at Carleton University, Ottawa in 1971.
+Born in Ottawa, Ontario, Graham grew up in Montreal, graduated from Bishop's College School, and received a Bachelor of Arts from McGill University in 1968 and an Masters of Arts from the Institute of Canadian Studies at Carleton University, Ottawa in 1971.

-He is the brother of businessman Anthony Graham and a nephew of military general Robert Moncel.
+He is the brother of businessman Anthony Graham and a nephew of Lt.
+Gen. Robert Moncel and Hon.
+Bill Graham.

 Graham lives in Toronto and is married to arts journalist Gillian MacKay.
 They have three children.